 Chief Semko is an active member of the Washington Association of Sheriffs and Police Chiefs (WASPC), FBI National Academy Associates, and the International Association of Chiefs of Police (IACP).

-In his spare time Chief Semko enjoys golf, traveling, and hiking throughout the Pacific Northwest.
+In his spare time Chief Semko enjoys golfing, traveling, and hiking throughout the Pacific Northwest.

 How to contact: